Daviex/Steins-Gate-Archive-Decompiler/README.md

 |         El Psy Congrue          |
 |_________________________________|

-This tools was edit from the original one made by Nagato to works with Just USA edition.
+This tools was re-created from the original one made by Nagato to works with Just USA edition of the game.

+This tools was made for the Italian Steins;Gate Project!

+If you use it, just mention where you took it from!